Samuel-Dainton/portfolio-project-1/README.md

 ## Deployment

 * This site was deployed to GitHub pages.
 The steps to deploy are as follows:
- * In the GitHub reposittory, navigate to the Settings tab
+ * In the GitHub repository, navigate to the Settings tab
  * From the source section drop-down menu, select the Master Branch
  * Once the master branch has been selected, the page provides the link to the completed website.